Xiaoming94/RustQuiz_NexerRnD/basics/questions.md

 Rust have a built in memory-management feature that looks rather similar to "pass-by-reference" in C++ called borrowing.
 In fact, the variable that is borrowed can be referred to as a "reference" in daily speak.

-What that said, borrowing a variable have more meaning attached to it than just simply passing it by reference.
+With that said, borrowing a variable have more meaning attached to it than just simply passing it by reference.

 #### Question 3
+As a warm-up lets look at this code.

 ```rust
 struct SomeStruct(String, u32);